SixLabors/docs/index.md

 # Six Labors Documentation

 We aim to provide modern, cross-platform, incredibly powerful yet beautifully simple graphics libraries.
-Built against .NET Standard, our libraries can be used in device, cloud, and embedded/IoT scenarios.
+Built against .NET, our libraries can be used in device, cloud, and embedded/IoT scenarios.

 You can find tutorials, examples and API details covering all Six Labors projects.

 >[!NOTE]
->Documentation for previous releases can be found at <https://docs-v2.sixlabors.com/>.
+>Documentation for previous releases can be found at <https://docs-v3.sixlabors.com/>.

 ### [API documentation](api/index.md)